Rate this article

 And the capabilities of artificial intelligence do not end there.
 Heinz has used generative AI to create images for advertising, while Shoplazza, an ecommerce website builder, has implemented gen AI models to transform mannequin models into real models.
 Whatever it is, artificial intelligence reduces the cost of content creation and streamlines manual tasks.

-When testing the waters of new markets and customer cohorts, retailers need to comb through vast amounts of data to inform their strategies.
+When testing the waters of new markets and customer cohorts, ecommerce businesses need to comb through vast amounts of data to inform their strategies.
 Social media platforms, customer insights, competitors’ ecommerce companies, and other valuable data have to be taken into account and made sense of.

 Here’s how generative AI can help with analysis-related tasks in ecommerce: